dzackgarza/Notes/Class_Notes/2020/Fall/Algebraic Geometry/AlgebraicGeometry.md

 ## Ideals, and Properties of $V(\wait)$

-See [@useful-algebra-facts] for a review of properties of ideals.
+See \cref{useful-algebra-facts} for a review of properties of ideals.

 :::{.proposition title="Properties of $V$"}
 \envlist